Jelly-RDF/jelly-rdf.github.io/docs/specification/streaming.md

 - This document uses the [specification for the Jelly serialization format](serialization.md).
 - All strings in the mentioned Protobuf messages are assumed to be UTF-8 encoded.
-- Standard gRPC error codes are used, as defined in [gRPC documentation](https://grpc.github.io/grpc/core/md_doc_statuscodes.html).
+- Standard gRPC status codes are used, as defined in [gRPC documentation](https://grpc.github.io/grpc/core/md_doc_statuscodes.html).

 **Author:** [Piotr Sowiński](https://orcid.org/0000-0002-2543-9461) ([Ostrzyciel](https://github.com/Ostrzyciel))